Purpose

-In a multi-user system, all users log in to the same set of login nodes and submit their jobs to the same workload management system.
+In a multi-user system, all users log in to the same login nodes and submit their jobs to the same workload management (WLM) system.
 Users may have access to directories containing shared data.
-Multi-user systems tend to work well when all users belong to the same organization and there is no need for isolating groups of people within the organization from each other.

-In a multi-tenant system, users may come from different organizations or different groups within an organization that should be isolated from each other.
-Users may even come from organizations that are direct competitors to each other.
-In such a scenario, it is important that users that belong to one tenant have no visibility over what users from another tenant are doing on the system.
-Another use-case where a multi-tenant system is useful is when certain types of workload (e.g. classified versus non-classified workloads) should be kept strictly isolated from each other.
+In such a scenario, users who belong to one tenant must have no visibility over what users from another tenant are doing on the system.
+Another use case where a multi-tenant system is useful is when certain types of workload (e.g., classified versus non-classified workloads) should be kept strictly isolated.

-In a multi-user system, all computational resources are typically shared through a single workload management system instance.
-In a multi-tenant system, computational resources are typically partitioned and each partition is dedicated to one particular tenant.
-Users typically belong to a single tenant (although it is possible that users may belong to multiple tenants).
-Each partition of the cluster typically runs its own workload management system instance so that users have no visibility into jobs that are being run by other tenants.
+In a multi-tenant system, computational resources are typically partitioned, and each partition is dedicated to one particular tenant.
+Users typically belong to a single tenant (although it is possible that they may belong to multiple tenants).
+Each partition of the cluster typically runs its own WLM system instance, so users have no visibility into jobs that are being run by other tenants.

-mdv-bigcluster]% device list -f hostname,category,status
+% device list -f hostname,category,status

 hostname (key) category status